LogoLogo

 While it is possible to create multiple Pipelines, we recommend that you start with just one simple one to avoid confusion.
 As you and your team become more familiar with using GovTribe, you can always customize the stages of your Pipeline and also create additional Pipelines if you need to track pursuits that truly differ in their development stages.

-The Add Pipeline pop-over window will be displayed.
+The Add Pipeline pop-over window will then display:

 Step 2.
 Type a Name for your Pipeline.